debadyutidey007/Network-Traffic-Analyzer/readme.md

 ## License

 This project is released under the terms of the **MIT License**.
 This permissive open-source license grants users the freedom to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the inclusion of the original copyright notice and permission notice.
-For the complete terms and conditions, please refer to the `LICENSE` file located in the root directory of this repository.
+For the complete terms and conditions, please refer to the `LICENSE` file located in the root directory of this reposito

-## Contact

-For professional inquiries, collaborative opportunities, or general feedback regarding the Network Traffic Analyzer, please do not hesitate to establish contact:

-**Debadyuti Dey**

-* **Email:** [debadyu